take the spade from my hands (and fill in the holes you've made)

 A shaken up steward entered the sitting room.
 "Your Highness, Lord Vader wishes to speak with you.
 Now."

 Leia's eyes narrowed momentarily.
 Of course Lord Vader wanted to speak with her now.
 Why should Lord Vader do anything he didn't want to?
 Never minding the people he effected.
-She stood up, face blank, grasping the pendent in her hand tightly.
+She stood up, face blank.
+She clasped her hands behind her back, holding the pendant between her palms.

 "Yes, of course.
 Show him in."